 METRINKO: Well, there was a problem in Afghanistan that's continued up until quite recently where there were too many people who represented the United States government at a high level.
 We had a military occupation of the country.
 The general in charge of the U.S. military effort there whether it was General McNeil saw himself as the lead American in the country.
-If you had 8,000, 9,000, 10,000 soldiers under your command, a couple of large bases and U.S. military stationed all over the country in small towns and cities you are indeed in charge of a large portion of the country.
+If you had eight thousand, nine thousand, ten thousand soldiers under your command, a couple of large bases and U.S. military stationed all over the country in small towns and cities you are indeed in charge of a large portion of the country.
 He was conducting a military campaign there.
-We had a very large CIA presence there which had its own headquarters building in the middle of the city heavily protected, fortified and all the traffic walked off around it.
-We had the U.S. embassy there with Bryan Crocker as chargé and then Robert Finn who was the ambassador.
-We had as time went on this gets into my second assignment there already, but we had an ambassador who was in charge of coordination for development, Bill Taylor.
+We had a very large CIA presence there which had its own headquarters building in the middle of the city heavily protected, fortified, and all the traffic walked off around it.
+We had the U.S. embassy there with Ryan Crocker as chargé and then Robert Finn who was the ambassador.
+We had-as time went on this got into my second assignment there already-but we had an ambassador who was in charge of coordination for development, Bill Taylor.
 We also had a political advisor out at the army headquarters who was also an ambassador and had ambassadorial rank as ambassador to the army operation there, the military operation.
-So, we had a general, two other ambassadors in addition to the State Department ambassador plus the head of the
+So, we had a general, two other ambassadors in addition to the State Department ambassador plus the head of the CIA all of them with entrée, with clout, with some degree of power and not all of them necessarily talking to each other about what they were doing.

-CIA all of them with entree with clout with some degree of power and not all of them necessarily talking to each other about what they were doing.
 To give you an anecdote that will best explain this.
-I heard this from President [Karzai]'s brother; he's a friend of mine, several months ago.
-This was at a time when President [Karzai] was thinking of getting rid of Ismail Kham, I-S-M-A-I-L, new word K-H-A-M, who was the warlord governor and military commander of Herat Province.
+I heard this from President [Karzai]'s brother, he's a friend of mine, several months ago.
+This was at a time when President [Karzai] was thinking of getting rid of Ismail Khan, who was the warlord governor and military commander of Herat Province.
 President [Karzai] called in the British ambassador and these were the words he used in front of his brother-in-law.
-He said, "I've just spoken to three different American ambassadors about the American viewpoint on getting rid of Ismail Kham and I've gotten three conflicting viewpoints.
+He said, "I've just spoken to three different American ambassadors about the American viewpoint on getting rid of Ismail Khan and I've gotten three conflicting viewpoints.
 Can you please tell me what the British view is?"
-Now adding to the mixture of American ambassadors I have to also had the President's special envoy who came and went came and went constantly and was on the phone when he wasn't there.
+Now adding to the mixture of American ambassadors I have to also have the president's special envoy who came and went, came and went constantly and was on the phone when he wasn't there.
 So, you had [the envoy], you had Ambassador Taylor, you had Ambassador Finn, you had Ambassador Jackovitz, you had the CIA director and you had the head of the army operations.
 That's six.
 It was incredibly inept on the part of the State Department and Defense to do it that way.

-Q: Well, did you see the, I mean was there the conflict that seems to be going on or has been going on for the last two years between the State Department and Colin Powell and the Department of Defense under Rumsfeld and I'm particularly talking when you get to the Department of Defense you're talking about the civilian leadership, the rotating leaderships is almost a different matter.
+Q: Well, did you see the- I mean was there the conflict that seems to be going on or has been going on for the last two years between the State Department and Colin Powell and the Department of Defense under Rumsfeld and I'm particularly talking when you get to the Department of Defense you're talking about the civilian leadership, the rotating leaderships is almost a different matter.
 Did you get that?